40 Conversation Starters That Make You Instantly Interesting

 Conversation starter: Disarm them with your vulnerability

 “Sometimes the quickest way to make another person comfortable is to be vulnerable yourself.
 At a cocktail party?
 Tell the person next to you, ‘I don’t know a soul here.
 It’s so hard to talk to strangers.’
 On a flight?
 Tell your seatmate, ‘Flying makes me a little nervous.’
 Folks are more likely to connect with you if you are real, authentic, flawed like the rest of us.” —Jacqueline Lewis, founder of the World Gratitude Map, a crowd-sourcing project and online map that encourages users to document and celebrate the good things in life, and author of Life Begins at the End of Your Comfort Zone.
-These tips can help calm down social anxiety.

 Conversation starter: Be brutally honest